rudrajikadra/Virtual-Reality-Tour-Unity-3D-World-Tour/README.md

 ### Received 500+ downloads on Amazon App Store

-Also the apk file for android is provided in the repository itself.
+The apk file for android is provided in the repository itself.

 ## Screenshots
 ![91epri01mhl](https://user-images.githubusercontent.com/15246084/41155678-91e18a70-6b3c-11e8-95f3-85eb43dcaacc.png)